philip-long/constrained_manipulability/README.md

   ISSN={2164-0580},
   month={Nov},}
 ```

-And for the teleoperation use-case, especially alongside AR/VR, then please also cite:
+and for the teleoperation use-case, especially alongside AR/VR, then please also cite:
 ```
 @ARTICLE{Zolotas2021Motion,
   AUTHOR={Zolotas, Mark and Wonsick, Murphy and Long, Philip and Padır, Taşkın},